Undy

 Undy (Gwndy) is a village in Monmouthshire, south east Wales, adjoining the village of Magor with which it forms the community and parish of Magor with Undy.
-It is located about 3 mi west of Caldicot and 10 mi east of Newport, close to the junction of the M4 and M48 motorways, and adjoins the Caldicot Levels on the north bank of the Bristol Channel.
+It is located about 3 mi west of Caldicot and 10 mi east of Newport, close to the junction of the M4 and M48 motorways, and adjoins the Caldicot Levels on the north side of the Bristol Channel.

 History

 The area was first settled in Roman times.
 In 1996 a stone coffin dating from the 3rd or 4th century was found during building work, containing the skeleton of a young woman.

 The village name is of uncertain origin.
 Previous spellings include Wondy, as noted by William Camden in 1610.
 The manor was an early seat of the Seymour family.
 The parish church of St. Mary contains a 13th-century west window and font, and an archway and porch from the same period or slightly later.
 It was substantially rebuilt around 1880.

 The village underwent major expansion in the late 20th century, following the development of nearby Caldicot and Magor as suburban housing areas for those working in Newport, Cardiff and Bristol.